algorithmica-org/algorithmica/content/english/hpc/simd/intrinsics.md

 The most low-level way to use SIMD is to use the assembly vector instructions directly — they aren't different from their scalar equivalents at all — but we are not going to do that.
 Instead, we will use *intrinsic* functions mapping to these instructions that are available in modern C/C++ compilers.

-In this section, we will go through the basics of their syntax, and in the rest of this chapter we will use them extensively to do things that are actually interesting.
+In this section, we will go through the basics of their syntax, and in the rest of this chapter, we will use them extensively to do things that are actually interesting.

 ## Setup

 To use x86 intrinsics, we need to do a little groundwork.

 First, we need to determine which extensions are supported by the hardware.
-On Linux, you can call `cat /proc/cpuinfo`, and on other platforms you'd better go to [WikiChip](https://en.wikichip.org/wiki/WikiChip) and look it up there using the name of the CPU.
+On Linux, you can call `cat /proc/cpuinfo`, and on other platforms, you'd better go to [WikiChip](https://en.wikichip.org/wiki/WikiChip) and look it up there using the name of the CPU.
 In either case, there should be a `flags` section that lists the codes of all supported vector extensions.

 There is also a special [CPUID](https://en.wikipedia.org/wiki/CPUID) assembly instruction that lets you query various information about the CPU, including the support of particular vector extensions.
-It is primarily used to get such information in runtime in order to avoid distributing a separate binary for each microarchitecture.
+It is primarily used to get such information in runtime and avoid distributing a separate binary for each microarchitecture.
 Its output information is returned very densely in the form of feature masks, so compilers provide built-in methods to make sense of it.
 Here is an example:

 ```c++
 #include <iostream>